-Raising the head of your infant’s crib can also help relieve the symptoms of acid reflux.
-You can do this by placing a towel underneath the mattress.
-Even though lying on the stomach can help relieve acid reflux, it isn’t recommended for infants when sleeping, as it’s linked with sudden infant death syndrome (SIDS).
-Babies with severe GERD often have symptoms of apnea (the absence of breathing), so always place your baby on their back for sleeping.
+For adults, lying on their stomach can help decrease acid reflux.
+However, doctors don’t recommend this as a sleeping position for infants, because it’s linked with sudden infant death syndrome.
+Babies with severe GERD often experience sleep apnea (the absence of breathing), so always place your baby on their back for sleeping.

 Sometimes acid reflux causes babies to throw up everything they’ve eaten.
 A baby who hasn’t had enough to eat will likely have trouble getting to sleep.
 Talk to your child’s pediatrician if you think acid reflux is causing your baby to have difficulty sleeping.
 They can help you find a solution.
 Your infant may need medication, a change in formula, or — in rare cases — surgery.
 Your pediatrician can also recommend ways to help your baby sleep.